 Who’s it for?
 Anyone who wants a cheap tablet that gets the basics right.

-The Amazon Fire HD 8 (2020) is the latest in Amazon’s line of 8-inch Fire HD tablets, offering a great mix of affordability and usability.
+Why we picked it: The Amazon Fire HD 8 (2020) offers a great mix of affordability and usability.
 As an 8-inch tablet, it’s lightweight and easy to carry, making it ideal for longer viewing or browsing sessions (although consider a kickstand case if you want to watch movies on it).
-Its display boasts a resolution of 1280 x 800 pixels, which isn’t quite cutting edge, but is surprisingly good for the price, and certainly enough to watch TV and films.
+Its display boasts a resolution of 1280 x 800 pixels, which isn’t quite cutting-edge but is surprisingly good for the price and certainly enough to watch TV and films.

-The Fire HD 8 also comes in a range of different colors, so you can spruce up its basic (yet classic) design with options in white, black, plum, and twilight blue.
+The Fire HD 8 also comes in a range of different colors, so you can spruce up its basic (yet classic) design with options in white, black, Plum, and Twilight Blue.
 The tablet also packs Dolby Atmos speakers, which provide very pleasing audio quality at the right level.
-It may also come as no surprise that the Fire HD 8 is heavily entwined with Amazon services and apps, so you’ll find Prime Video and Amazon Music preloaded on the device, as well as Audible and even the Washington Post (which is owned by Jeff Bezos).
+It may also come as no surprise that the Fire HD 8 is heavily entwined with Amazon services and apps, so you’ll find Prime Video and Amazon Music preloaded on the device, as well as Audible.

 As for downsides, it should be said that the tablet’s Fire OS (Amazon’s own skin of Android) isn’t to everyone’s tastes.
 It strips out Google’s Android apps, resulting in a pretty bare-bones system that’s populated mostly by Amazon’s proprietary software.
 Still, people who are regular Amazon customers and users will appreciate the For You interface, which provides your home screen with recommendations for videos, apps, games, and films from Amazon’s vast library.

-You won’t find a perfect tablet for less than $100, but theis pretty much the best you can get in this price range.
+You won’t find a perfect tablet for less than $100, but the Fire HD 8 is pretty much the best you can get in this price range.
 It certainly gets the basics right and comes with a sharp enough display, and if you are an Amazon fan, you’ll enjoy its ecosystem of apps.

 Who’s it for?
 Anyone who wants a cheap Android tablet with long battery life.